Fault-Resilience of Dissipative Processes for Quantum Computing: Dissipative Quantum Eigensolver for Stabiliser-Encoded Hamiltonians

 Thus $\tr(P_0(\mathcal{E}_0 + \mathcal{E}_1)P_0) = 1$.
 Suppose by induction that $\tr(P_0 \mathcal{E}^{t-1}(\rho)P_0) = 1$ for any $\rho$.
 Then $\tr(P_0 \mathcal{E}^{t-1}(\mathcal{E}(\rho))P_0) = 1$, so this implies that $ \tr(P_{0} \mathcal{E}^t(\rho)P_0) = 1$ for all $t$. \end{proof}

-\begin{proposition} Let $K$ be the AGSP defined in equation \eqref{eq:AGSP}, $D$ the dimension of the Hilbert space $\mathcal{H}$, $\Pi_0$ the ground space projector of $H$ in \eqref{eq:hamiltonianFull}, and $\mathrm{tr}(\Pi_0) = N$ the ground space degeneracy.
+\begin{proposition} Let $K$ be the AGSP defined in equation \eqref{eq:AGSP}, $D$ the dimension of the Hilbert space $\mathcal{H}$, $\Pi$ the ground space projector of $H$ in \eqref{eq:hamiltonianFull}, and $\mathrm{tr}(\Pi) = N$ the ground space degeneracy.
 Consider the stopped process where we iterate the instruments $\{\mathcal{E}_0, \mathcal{E}_1\}$ in \eqref{eq:E0instrument}-\eqref{eq:E1instrument} above starting from the maximally mixed state on the codespace $\rho_0 = P_0/2^{n-k}$ until we obtain a sequence of $n$ zeroes.
-The state $\rho_n$ at the stopping time then satisfies \end{proposition}

-\begin{proof} Recall that from the definition of an AGSP, $[K,P_0] = 0$.
+The state $\rho_n$ at the stopping time then satisfies \end{proposition} \begin{proof} Recall that from the definition of an AGSP, $[K,P_0] = 0$.
 This implies that for any state $\rho$,

 where in the second equality, we have used that $[K,P_0]=0$ and $P_0 P_x = 0$ implies that the outer sum is zero except for $x' = 0$.
 For our choice of $\rho_0$ in particular, the same relations imply $\mathcal{E}_0(\rho_0) = K \rho_0 K$.
 Thus from the definition of an AGSP in \ref{def:AGSP}, we have Similarly, The proof then proceeds in the exact same way as Theorem 18 of \cite{cubitt2023dissipative}. \end{proof}